davemlz/eemont/docs/guide/maskingClouds.rst

    L8 = ee.ImageCollection('LANDSAT/LC08/C01/T1_SR')

-There is no need to specify most of the methods showed for Sentinel-2, since they're ignored.
+There is no need to specify most of the arguments showed for Sentinel-2, since they're ignored.

 .. code-block:: python